nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - **State Preservation**: The current implementation stores the complete state for restoration, but we may need to optimize storage size for very large receipts.
 - **Query Performance**: As users accumulate many receipts, we will need to implement pagination and optimize queries.
 - **Data Integrity**: Consider adding server-side validation through Cloud Functions to ensure data consistency.
+- **Real-world Data**: Now that we're using real Firestore data, we should monitor performance and structure of real user data.

 ### Security
 - **Storage Security**: Ensure Firebase Storage rules are updated to protect receipt images in a way that aligns with our Firestore security model.